 Facility Sizing & Site Design

 We start by conducting a hard analysis of your current operations, assessing the gaps and developing comprehensive forecasts.
-We then translate that into a layout that defines what you need to build well before going to bid.
+Using our proprietary Logistics Planning Software, we then translate that into a layout that defines what you need to build well before going to bid.

 The Situation – A liquor distributor had been operating from the same distribution centre since the early 1980s.
 Decades later, their business model had changed dramatically and with it the SKU base grew from 2,500 to 17,000.
 Shipping volumes had also grown year-over-year with no end in sight.
 To manage this growth, the distributor began with a single outside storage facility, but this soon became three outside facilities feeding the original, main DC.
 Operating costs were out of control and the complexity of coordinating inventory in four locations had become a major service risk that left customers unhappy during peak shipping seasons.
 The distributor knew it was time for a new distribution centre and turned to LIDD for the solution.